JaLnYn/Tron/README.md

 - Initial connection with client [Complete]
 - Client Game Loop [COMPLETE]
 - Reading userinput [COMPLETE]
-- Sending userinput to server [TODO]
+- Sending userinput to server [COMPLETE]

 I while trying to figure out the game loop I came across a solution with epoll which is much better.
 Now I will rewrite ThClient and server using this solution